-She WILL be thinking good thoughts too, but to be able to have a real connection factor with her from the offset you have to be able to spot any doubts in her head.
+She WILL be thinking good thoughts also, but to be able to have a real connection factor from the offset you have to be able to quieten doubts in her head.

 She is being fussy, nervous or quiet for a reason.
 Spot it!

-Lavish her in your great service and professionalism and win her round.
-Like this:
+Lavish her in great service and professionalism and win her round.

-*First know yourself( how they, the client will be seeing you) Know how that client may feel about you during this first relationship experience you are going to have together.
+* Know how that client may feel during this first relationship experience you are going to have together.

-* Concentrate on squashing them – Think how you look to her, how your salon or your room looks that day, be extra kind, extra attentive.
+* Concentrate on squashing them – Think how you look to her, how your salon looks that day.
+Be extra kind and extra attentive.

-* Chose your conversation wisely based on her mood, her age, her demeanour, her attitude etc.
+* Chose your conversation wisely based on her mood, her age, her demeanor, and her attitude.

-* Tweak your personality slightly just for her if you feel you need to.
-If she wants the girly, chatty therapist go for it!
-If she wants intellectual conversation proceed and look very interested.
+* Tweak your personality slightly for her if you feel you need to.
+If she wants girly/chatty, go for it.
+If she wants intellectual conversation proceed and look interested.

 We could go on but you get the picture….

-Yes be that person your client needs you to be that day, but don’t change so much that you are totally unrecognisable.
+Be that person your client needs you to be, but don’t change so much that you are totally unrecognizable

-The version they will like of you is you, it’s just you being their you with each and every appointment.
+The version they will like of you is you.

 Let us know in the comments below how you work it in your relationships with your clients and how it works out for you.